In Pakistan, ancient and modern justice collide

 Two-thirds of people think jirgas are effective, although nearly half think they are sometimes unfair, according to a CAMP survey of 1,500 people across tribal areas in 2010.

-Last May, CAMP helped organize a grand jirga in the capital Islamabad to reform penalties.
+Last May, CAMP helped organise a grand jirga in the capital Islamabad to reform penalties.

 In a groundbreaking move, the gathering voted to scrap many abusive punishments against women and replace them with fines.